MStarmans91/WORC/WORC/doc/static/quick_start.rst

     # Run the experiment!
     experiment.execute()

-.. note::  Precomputed features can be used instead of images and masks by instead using ``experiment.features_from_this_directory()`` in a similar fashion.
+.. note::  Precomputed features can be used instead of images and masks by instead using ``experiment.features_from_this_directory(featuresdatadir)`` in a similar fashion.

 Analysis of the results
 ```````````````````````